Fazendaaa/podsearch_bot/README.md

     * English
     * Portuguese
 * Translate this README in the previous languages -- still don't know how to do it but I know that is possible;
-* Write Contributing and making it possible so anyone can help even those who don't know coding just by translating the bot texts to the user native language;
+* Write a CONTRIBUTING and making it possible so anyone can help even those who don't know coding just by translating the bot texts to the user native language;
 * Integration with wit.ai.
 # Authors
 * Only [me](https://github.com/Fazendaaa) for now.